bpfman/bpfman/docs/index.md

 Our program loader and eBPF filesystem manager ensure the secure deployment of eBPF applications.
 Furthermore, bpfman includes a Kubernetes operator, extending these capabilities to Kubernetes.
 This allows users to confidently deploy eBPF through custom resource definitions across nodes in a cluster.

+## Quick Start

+To get up and running with bpfman go straight to the [quick start documentation](./quick-start.md).

 ## Why eBPF?

 eBPF is a powerful general-purpose framework that allows running sandboxed